zjp-CN/async_closure/README.md

   3. How to work on stable Rust?

   Impossible for now.
-See the second question above that gives a link to show traditional *well-known* stable ways, especially for non-capturing async callbacks.
+See the second question above that gives a link to show traditional *well-known* stable ways, especially for non-capturing async callbacks/functions.

 </details>